 - 7 Examples for Link

 - 9 Further readings on Google Shopping Feed

 Google merchant focuses on creating shopping ads.
 Users clicking on these ads will be redirected to a landing page that is designed on your website.
 The URL to your website must be integrated within the shopping ad.
 Also, you must ensure that your website’s landing page is functionally and ready for traffic.

-The use of Google Merchant is apt for shopping advertisements.
+The use of Google Merchants is apt for shopping advertisements.
 However, it is an optional feature for shopping actions.
 This means the ad will redirect customers to your website.
 But, it may not translate into a shopping action.